 Their father remained humble and kind, choosing to mentor others as opposed to marketing himself.

-“Dad was proud that he developed the first-ever Gold Medal cow for production and was the first person from the state of West Virginia to win that gold medal,” John said.
-“Dad wasn’t one to brag, but he was thrilled over that gold medal.”
+“Dad was proud that he developed the first-ever Gold Medal Classified Dam for both type and production.
+That was the first person from the State of West Virginia to produce a cow that achieved both gold medal classifications,” John said.
+“Dad wasn’t one to brag, but he was thrilled over those gold medal classifications.”

 “Dad always taught us to think for ourselves, and to think about and learn from our mistakes,” John continued.
 “Every choice I have made, I have always thought about what Dad taught his kids.
 To think for ourselves.
 And to make our decisions.
 But Dad would also always consider someone else’s opinion and was curious to see how people saw things.”